 Below are frequently asked questions about the Governor’s extension of the state-wide “Safer at Home” Order.

-The extension of the Governor’s order requires wearing a face covering in all indoor and outdoor spaces where physical distancing cannot be maintained, whether public or private.
+The Governor’s order requires wearing a face covering in all indoor and outdoor spaces where physical distancing cannot be maintained, whether public or private.
 Individuals are encouraged to follow the Three Ws to reduce the chance of spreading COVID-19.

 It’s still important to stay home if you are sick.
 High-risk individuals are urged to stay at home and travel only for absolutely essential purposes.